This tutorial shows how to create a Capital Investment Plan in Excel.

 You can also link the cost forecast to other drivers.
 For example, my template calculates the maintenance costs as a % of the total capital invested.

-Combining fixed and variable cost calculations gives a financial model more flexibility and a better ability to forecast business at a scale.
+As a result, combining fixed and variable cost calculations gives a financial model more flexibility and a better ability to forecast business at a scale.

 Learn More: Visit my tutorial on How to Create a Marketing Investment Plan in Excel for more examples of calculating variable costs.